apache/pulsar/site2/docs/client-libraries-java.md

 ## Client configuration

-You can instantiate a {% javadoc PulsarClient client org.apache.pulsar.client.api.PulsarClient %} object using just a URL for the target Pulsar {% popover cluster %}, like this:
+You can instantiate a {% javadoc PulsarClient client org.apache.pulsar.client.api.PulsarClient %} object using just a URL for the target Pulsar [cluster](reference-terminology.md#cluster), like this:

 ```java
 PulsarClient client = PulsarClient.builder()